-The results from the studies presented some interesting areas for further research and highlighted the importance of ensuring containers were air-tight in order to ensure some of the purported benefits of curing can effectively take place i.e a reduction in the rate of decarboxylation resulting in a conservation of potency.
+The results from the studies presented some interesting areas for further research and highlighted the importance of ensuring containers were air-tight.
+This is essential for ensuring that some of the purported benefits of curing can effectively take place i.e. a reduction in the rate of decarboxylation resulting in a conservation of potency.

 Fig.2.
 Source: Ebayna Technologies 2021.

 Both studies provide interesting evidence in support of the theory that curing can impact the ratio of individual terpenes, which are differentially affected by the process, but that curing does not change the overall concentration of terpenes.

 Ultimately, unless facilities are able to quantifiably and therefore demonstrably prove that curing improves the quality of their final product, a thorough understanding of both the pros and cons of curing need to be carefully considered before deciding to include a curing step in your production process.